The Best WordPress LMS Plugins to Build Your Online Course Business

 Namaste!
 LMS offers a basic version of the plugin for free, and you do get a fair amount of features with this, although some of the most valuable tools are behind a paywall.
 The pro version comes in three packages, depending on the number of domains you need licenses for.

 The packages run between $67 and $137 for a one-off fee.
 While your license won't expire, you only get support and updates included for one year.
 After this, you have the option to pay 40% of the original price to access updates for another year.Try Namaste!
 LMS Free here

 9 – Memberpress

-Memberpress is arguably one of the most user-friendly WordPress membership and LMS plugins on the market.
+Memberpress is arguably one of the most user-friendly WordPress membership and LMS plugins on the market (learn all about it in our MemberPress review).
 However, it is somewhat limited in what it can do, so it's not an all-in-one solution.

 Memberpress can create online course materials, produce content for eLearning and act as a platform for interaction.
 It enables you to have unlimited members, memberships, and content.

 Its content protection tools allow you to control access to content on an individual basis and enable you to drip feed content.
 Users can interact with each other, download information, and get real-time updates on their progress.

 The Memberpress course plugin offers integration with multiple payment gateways and provides built-in transaction management.
 It even gives you the ability to create an affiliate program for your courses.